stacks-network/docs/_core/smart/tutorial-counter.md

 Before you get started, you should complete the [Hello World tutorial](tutorial.html).

-## Step 1: Download counter tutorial project
+## Step 1: Downloading counter starter project

 In this step, you initialize a starter project with additional counter tutorial files: